jgmaz/WhatATheme/resume.md

 I completed my PhD at Dartmouth in the lab of <a href="http://www.vandermeerlab.org/" target="_blank">Matthijs van der Meer</a> where I sought to integrate classical notions of the nucleus accumbens as a value- and motivation-centric region, with more contemporary evidence suggesting a role in certain aspects of behavioural flexibility.
 I started this work at the University of Waterloo in 2013 before moving to Darmouth in 2015.
 Some of my work experience includes:

+* Designing, collecting, analyzing, and interpreting 3 primary datasets consisting of extracellular electrophysiological recordings during performance of <a href="https://elifesciences.org/articles/37275" target="_blank">freely-moving (rats)</a> or <a href="https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001338" target="_blank">head-fixed (mice)</a> behaviours.

+* Data collection for various projects involving managing animal colonies, setting up experimental hardware, establishing behavioural tasks, writing Matlab scripts for experiment control, implanting electrode arrays, acquiring simultaneous behavioural and electrophysiology data, and performing histology on brain tissue.

-* Data processing of various neural datasets in Matlab, including spike sorting, artifact detection in spiking and local field potential data, and filtering of local field potentials into frequency bands of interest.
+* Data processing of various neural datasets in Matlab, including spike sorting, artifact detection in spiking and local field potential data, and filtering local field potentials into frequency bands of interest.

-* Cross-validated data analysis of various datasets in Matlab, including relating neural activity to behaviour with <a href="https://elifesciences.org/articles/37275" target="_blank">z-scores, t-tests, linear regressions</a>, <a href="https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001338" target="_blank">binomial regressions, and demixed PCA</a>; relating oscillatory activity to spiking activity with spike-field metrics such as <a href="https://www.proquest.com/openview/1178c64cfc02ef12989bee1bfc0953ad/1?pq-origsite=gscholar&cbl=18750&diss=y" target="_blank">spike-triggered spectrum and pairwise-phase consistency</a>; and comparing all analyses to shuffled versions of the data.
+* Cross-validated data analysis of various datasets in Matlab, including relating neural activity to behaviour with <a href="https://elifesciences.org/articles/37275" target="_blank">z-scores, t-tests, linear regressions, GLMs, LDA, </a>, <a href="https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001338" target="_blank">binomial regressions, and demixed PCA</a>; relating oscillatory activity to spiking activity with spike-field metrics such as <a href="https://www.proquest.com/openview/1178c64cfc02ef12989bee1bfc0953ad/1?pq-origsite=gscholar&cbl=18750&diss=y" target="_blank">spike-triggered spectrum and pairwise-phase consistency</a>; and comparing all analyses to shuffled versions of the data.

-* Designing, piloting, and collecting 3 primary datasets consisting of extracellular electrophysiological recordings during performance of <a href="https://elifesciences.org/articles/37275" target="_blank">freely-moving (rats)</a> or <a href="https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001338" target="_blank">head-fixed (mice)</a> behaviours.
+* Disseminating research findings to the broader scientific community via writing manuscripts for peer-reviewed publications and presenting posters at professional conferences.

 * Assisting in the <a href="https://www.jneurosci.org/content/37/33/7962.abstract" target="_blank">data collection of local field potentials</a> and <a href="https://www.biorxiv.org/content/10.1101/617233v1.abstract" target="_blank">spike-field analysis</a> of 2 other datasets.

-* Mentoring undergraduate students on animal behaviour and using Matlab for experimental control, and extracting task-related neural activity.
+* Mentoring undergraduate students on animal behaviour, and on using Matlab for both experimental control and extracting task-related neural activity.

+* Leading laboratory sections for a senior undergraduate systems neuroscience course, focusing on understanding neural circuits via sheep brain dissections, and animal behaviour via various behavioural assays.

-* Data collection and student training for a pilot experiment integrating extracellular recordings and fiber photometry, as part of assisting the 2020 mouse striatum module of the Wood's Hole Neural Systems and Behavior course.
+* Data collection and student training for a pilot experiment integrating extracellular recordings and fiber photometry, as part of assisting the 2019 mouse striatum module of the Marine Biological Laboratory's Neural Systems and Behavior course.

 ### Undergraduate & Graduate Research Assistant